 - Chest retractions

-How are pediatric pulmonary conditions diagnosed?
+How are pulmonary conditions diagnosed in children by our specialists?

 To diagnose pulmonary problems in children, Newport Children’s Medical Group pulmonology specialists review their medical history and ask questions about their symptoms.
 They might complete: